 Shared with external users

-List of files you have access to that have been shared with users outside your organization through a sharing link that requires them to log in before they can view the file.
+List of files that you have access to that are shared with users outside your organization through a sharing link that requires them to log in before they can view the file.

 To edit the permissions for any item in this list, click next to the item and select Edit permissions.
-For more information, see Share SharePoint files or folders in Office 365.
+For more information, see Share SharePoint files or folders in Microsoft 365.

-Monitor apps for your SharePoint Online environment describes how to monitor apps and documents from the Admin dashboard.
-From the Office 365 home page, click Admin center, and then click Usage.
+Monitor apps for your SharePoint Online environment describes how to monitor apps from the Admin dashboard.
+From the Microsoft 365 home page, click Admin center, and then click Usage.
 You can explore usage of email, files, OneDrive, and more.